joe307bad/points/Native.Points/README.md

 react-native run-android
 ```

+## 2020 DL feature goals
+- [ ] Achievement to CSV exporter and ability to compare CSVs to see what achievements have been changed
+- [ ] Make achievement rows smaller (remove photos)
+- [ ] Wizard for bulk checking in achievments (give these 3 people, this achievements, this many times)
+- [ ] Ability to see an individual users achievements, and allow for admin to delete achievments
+- [ ] Restrict some checkins to only allow one checkin per user

 ### User Checkins feature todos:
 - [ ] Access loaded user checkins if checkins had already been loaded
 - [ ] Add refresh button to modal to manually load checkins

 ### Post Beta ToDos:
 - [ ] Backup data and archive checkins
-- [ ] Wizard for bulk checking in achievments (give these 3 people, this achievements, this many times)
 - [ ] Return search results as you type
-- [ ] Admin ability to remove pending approvals (delete checkins)
 - [ ] User profile page with personal feed, photo upload capabilities, and leaderboard avatars
-- [ ] Implement back button with React Navigation code
+- [X] Implement back button with React Navigation code
     - https://github.com/react-navigation/react-navigation/blob/5e075e1c31d5e6192f2532a815b1737fa27ed65b/src/createNavigationContainer.js#L154
 - [ ] Why does upload endpoint return empty object when no uploads are present
-- [ ] If use is booted back to login screen, return them to previous screen once they log back in
+- [ ] If user is booted back to login screen, return them to previous screen once they log back in
 - [ ] Flow to approve users instead of automatically granting access
 - [ ] Manage Categories
 - [ ] Manage Achievements